freddyaboulton/gradio-webrtc/docs/userguide/api.md

 ### Additional Inputs

-When the `send_input` message is received, update the inputs of your handler however you like by by using the `set_input` method of the `Stream` object.
+When the `send_input` message is received, update the inputs of your handler however you like by using the `set_input` method of the `Stream` object.

-A common pattern in to use a `POST` request to send the updated data.
+A common pattern is to use a `POST` request to send the updated data.
 The first argument to the `set_input` method is the `webrtc_id` of the handler.

 ```python
 from pydantic import BaseModel, Field